htrgouvea/nozaki/README.md

     -S, --skip-ssl    Ignore SSL verification
-    -l, --length      Filter by the length of content response -c, --content     Filter by string based on the content response -h, --help        See this screen
+    -l, --length      Filter by the length of content response -c, --content     Filter by string based on the content response -P, --proxy       Send all requests through a proxy -h, --help        See this screen
 ```